About the Admissions Alumni Volunteer Program

 The number one role for our Admissions Alumni Volunteers is attending "College Fairs or Nights," which are great recruiting opportunities that introduce high school students to many different colleges.
 One or more high schools in an area may sponsor a day or evening program and invite selected colleges to meet with students and their families.

 To volunteer to attend a college fair, complete the online registration form.
-If the event appears on the calendar, it means help is need.
+If the event appears on the calendar, it means help is needed.

 Adopt a high school